DronaAviation/pluto-ros-package/README.md

 This package is improved version of https://github.com/simmubhangu/pluto_drone.git

-Thanks to [Simranjeet Singh](https://github.com/simmubhangu) to develop original version of this package.
+Thanks to [Simranjeet Singh](https://github.com/simmubhangu) for developing original version of this package.